SiLab-Bonn/Embedded-System-Lab/docs/source/cpld.rst

 Test bench
 =================

-Test benches (tb) are environments in which the functionality of digital designs can be verified.
-They instantiate the unit- or device under test (UUT/DUT) and provide means to generate input signals and record output responses of the DUT.
+Test benches (TBs) are simulation environments used to verify the functionality of digital designs.
+They instantiate the Unit Under Test (UUT) or Device Under Test (DUT) and provide mechanisms for generating input stimuli as well as monitoring and evaluating the DUT's output responses.

-If FPGA hardware building blocks like clock management, IO buffers, BRAM etc. are used in a synthesizable design, they can be instantiated from Xilinx standard libraries.
-The design tools configure and route these blocks automatically during synthesis.
-Typically the libraries also provide simulation models for these blocks (also referred to as "primitives") but here we write one from scratch.
+When synthesizable FPGA designs make use of dedicated hardware resources such as clock management blocks, I/O buffers, or block RAM (BRAM), these components can be instantiated from the Xilinx standard libraries.
+During synthesis, the design tools automatically configure and map these primitives to the corresponding hardware resources of the target FPGA.
+For simulation purposes, Xilinx typically provides behavioral models for these primitives.
+In this exercise, however, you will create a simulation model from scratch.

-In this example, we make use of BUFG, an architecture-independent global buffer which distributes clock signals throughout a PLD.
-The synthesis software converts each BUFG to an appropriate type of global buffer for the target PLD device.
-A brief description of this basic design element can be found in the Xilinx online documentation (https://docs.amd.com/r/en-US/ug953-vivado-7series-libraries/BUFG).
+As an example, we consider the BUFG, an architecture-independent global clock buffer that distributes clock signals throughout the FPGA.
+During synthesis, each BUFG instance is automatically mapped to the appropriate global clock buffer available on the target device.
+A brief description of the BUFG primitive can be found in the Xilinx online documentation: (https://docs.amd.com/r/en-US/ug953-vivado-7series-libraries/BUFG).
-The complexity of simulation models can vary a lot and is defined by the requirements.
-For this testbench, it is sufficient to write a very simple behavioral model.
+The complexity of a simulation model depends on the intended use case.
+For the purposes of this testbench, a simple behavioral model is entirely sufficient.

 .. admonition:: Exercise 1: BUFG

   #.
-Write a Verilog module "BUFG" (filename ``BUFG.v``) with the same IO pin names and basic functionality (hint: one-liner), that can be used within the simulation.
-Include the module in the ``afe_tb.v`` testbench (```include "BUFG.v"``).
+Implement a Verilog module named BUFG (file: BUFG.v) that has the same input/output port names and basic functionality as the original primitive (hint: the implementation is a one-line assignment).
+Include your module in the afe_tb.v testbench using: (```include "BUFG.v"``).

 Simulation